bro1/musictagrating/README.md

 The workflow is like this:
  1. Copy files to Android phone
- 1. Rate them
+ 1. Rate them (using Rocket Player)
- 1. Copy the DB to Linux machine
+ 1. Copy the DB to Linux machine (run the automate script to copy Rocket Playr db blob3.blob to Syncthing folder)
  1. UpdateFromDB to transfer ratings to the file

 Limitation: at the moment deals with ID3V23 tags only.